haileymgibbs/childcare-desert-analysis/README.md

 ### 6. Deserts by Race/Ethnicity
 **Script:** `desertsxrace.Rmd` *(Authors: Hailey Gibbs and Evan Yi)*

-Compares child care desert rates across counties by majority racial and ethnic composition (majority Hispanic, majority Black non-Hispanic, and all other counties), with breakdowns by rurality and by state for rural majority-minority counties.
+Compares child care desert rates across counties by majority racial and ethnic composition (majority Hispanic, majority Black non-Hispanic), with breakdowns by rurality and by state for rural majority-minority counties.

 ---

 ### 6. Deserts by Congressional District
 **Script:** `deserts_by_CD.Rmd` *(Author: Hailey Gibbs)*

 Aggregates child care access measures at the Congressional District level, using tigris to merge with CD shapefile.
-The CD data are from 2024 and all output flags that mid-decade redistricting efforts render some of these estimates moot.
+The CD data are from 2024 and all output flags that mid-decade redistricting efforts render some of these estimates unreliable.

 ## Shared Input Files